radiolab81/AMWaveSynth/README.md

 Audio source gain (AGC controlled) and RF-DAC saturation is visible in the modulator console during transmission.
 The modulator can be easily switched to 16-bit audio and 10-16 bit wide RF-DACs.
 This would easily enable transmissions via STEMLab, Adalm2000, and other DACs (R2R ladder) or to the smisdr project (https://github.com/radiolab81/smisdr)

+## Benchmarks

-## Benchmarks (liquid-dsp version):
+### (liquid-dsp version):    `./build_modulators.sh`

 | CPU/RAM       | 2.5MSPS LW/lower BC band | 5MSPS full 2.5MHz rf spectrum  |
 | ------------- |:-------------:| -----:|
 | Core2Duo/8GB  | 8-10 live stations | 5-6 live stations |
 | Core3i 1st gen/4GB| 11-13 live stations  |  8-10 live stations |

-### Update: In addition to the Liquid-dsp version, there is now a 2.5/5 MSPS version that primarily works with 32-bit integers, providing a significant boost in terms of the number of radio stations that can be created, even on older CPUs !
+Update: In addition to the Liquid-dsp version, there is now a 2.5/5 MSPS version that primarily works with 32-bit integers, providing a significant boost in terms of the number of radio stations that can be created, even on older CPUs !

-## Benchmarks (just 32bit Integer - version):
+### (just 32bit Integer - version): `./build_modulators_int.sh`
 | CPU/RAM       | 2.5MSPS LW/lower BC band | 5MSPS full 2.5MHz rf spectrum  |
 | ------------- |:-------------:| -----:|
 | Core2Duo/8GB  | 20+ no problems ...| ...|